ccarabine/memory-game/README.md

 ### Pop up Modals

-Pop up Modals will be consistent in styling across the site with background colour, a Paw Patrol logo as a header
+Pop up Modals will be consistent in styling across the site with background colour and a Paw Patrol logo as a header

 ### Favicon

-A favicon of the a paw is displayed as a visual reminder of the Web site identity in the address bar or in tabs.
+A favicon of the a paw is displayed as a visual reminder of the game identity in the address bar or in the tabs.

 ### [Contents table ](#home)